CMPUT2912022/Project2/README.md

   - 1 on frame/general structure of application
   - 2 on various
 - Leon: 12 hours
+- Brandon: 13 hours
+  - 3 on adding article
+  - 10 on list venues

 ## Coordination
 We kept our code synchronized through GitHub.
 Significant problems that couldn't be immediately solved were documented in GitHub issues.
 Communication was facilitated through text and discord.